 Intuitionally, a user might retweet a message if its content is close enough to his subjectivity, its author is a like-minded friend and it is original from inner subjectivity of its author.

-In this work we will carry out a sery of experiments to demonstrate such intuition.
+In this work we will carry out a set of experiments to demonstrate such theory.

-\section{Experiment}
+\section{Experiments}

 \label{experiment}